adlemoreau/sparse-generative-nn/README.md

 * Do we need to voxelize the input .pcd point clouds from nuScenes?
     - We need to that with hierarchy, for different resolutions.
 * In the .sfds file we hold the affine transformation matrix, which is then assigned to the variable "world2grid".
 Is it connected to the RGB-D?
 Is the TSDF created from 2D images?
 The RGB-D are two dimensional images, with 4 channels, where the 4th is the depth value .
 If so, I assume it is not relevant to point clouds...

-* Convert the tsdf into an occupancy grid, and train.
-See what changes does the model needs to go though.
+* Change the ckpt save functionality to keep checkpoints.

 ### Notes: